venkatesh16180/Foundational-for-data-analytics/README.md

 We can do this Current and Future Students.
 Lets make a difference no matter the size of it.
 Small or Big.

 P.S: You might find that some of the above sentences look like they were written by a 4th grader and some by a english major.
-I will say this all the sentences ending with '*' are written by yours truly and no I am not an English Major.
+I will say this all the sentences ending with '*' are written by Not not ~yours truly and no I am not an English Major.